JoshDumo/joshdumo.github.io/README.md

 ## Welcome to my github web page

 This page links to my repositories for projects on
+* Detection and Recognition of Text in Images
+* Computational Photography
+* AI Camera
 * Bluetooth Low Energy
 * Sensors and Actuators
 * Deep Learning and AI for medicine
+* Quantum Machine Learning